-▶ Memory The system returns to its last known awake state upon the return of the AC power.
+- Memory The system returns to its last known awake state upon the return of the AC power. - Always On The system is turned on upon the return of the AC power. - Always Off The system stays off upon the return of the AC power.
+(Default)

-→ Always On

-→ Always Off

-The system is turned on upon the return of the AC power.

-→ Description of the AC power.

-→ Always Off

-→ Compare the AC power.

-→ Compare the AC power.

-Power On By Keyboard
+∽ Power On By Keyboard